Man Struck By Freight Train In Northwest Bergen

 The circumstances weren't immediately clear.

-The 21-year-old man was struck by a New York, Susquehanna and Western Railway train along the Newtown Road portion of the tracks near the Wyckoff border at 11:08 p.m., a railroad spokesperson at the company's Cooperstown, NY headquarters said.
+The 19-year-old Wyckoff man was struck by a New York, Susquehanna and Western Railway train along the Newtown Road portion of the tracks near the Wyckoff border at 11:08 p.m., a railroad spokesperson at the company's Cooperstown, NY headquarters said.

 He was taken to St. Joseph's University Medical Center in Paterson, responders said.